 Earning revenue solely through streaming, however, has its limitations, said Grammy-winning producer and Jamaican radio personality Wayne Jobson.
 “Virtual concerts have been great and (virtual) Reggae Sumfest was brilliant, ” he opined in light of the connection fans and artists can maintain through these media.
 “Respect to [Josef Bogdanovich] and the Downsound crew.”
 Unfortunately for the artists, “streaming does not generate a lot, as one million Spotify streams only generates U.S. $4,000.”

 Masters of Their Own Fate

-That’s why, under the U.S. Copyright Act of 1976, Jobson has been actively helping artists reclaim recording catalogs and publishing rights—which generate residual income for writers and performers—often held by their labels and producers.
+That’s why, under the U.S. Copyright Act of 1976, Jobson has been actively helping artists reclaim recording catalogues and publishing rights—which generate residual income for writers and performers—often held by their labels and producers.
 In terms of musicians protecting themselves financially in post-pandemic culture, professionals agreed that ownership is crucial.
-For instance, Ziggy Marley has complete control of his master recordings and publishing as owner of the Tuff Gong Worldwide label.
+For instance, Ziggy Marley has complete control of his master recordings and publishing as an owner of the Tuff Gong Worldwide label.

 Ownership and independence have proved invaluable for Steve Roitstein, a Grammy nominee and leader of Afro-Cuban Funk band PALO!
-Like most acts, Roitstein said the band “has seen all of our live events canceled until further notice.”
+Like most acts, Roitstein said the band “has seen all of our live events cancelled until further notice.”

 “Inquiries keep coming in, but there is hesitation from all parties to commit to booking events when no one knows when things will be safe.”